 My experience has shown that people are pretty bummed by their first analysis.
 What they imagined they could do was nothing like what they actually did, so I want to let you know that one analysis can probably lead to a depressive episode.

 However, when they do a second, the sun shines down with affirmations.
 Please, please, please do two.
 Those who do a third get pretty amazing results, I’ve found.

 Here is a conversation with Steven transcribed in the above format, not coded, for you to try to code using the analysis tools we have.
 To check how you did, you can open the Steven Coded link.
 The differences are what to look at.
 That is how people get better.

-Linked here opens a five-page PDF form with form fields to enter information and reflections.
-You can simply type your answers onto the screen.
+Linked here opens a five-page PDF with form fields to enter directly the information and your own reflections.
+You simply type your answers onto the screen to save or print.

 I listened to myself talk to my daughter; it was so shady.
 Then the next one recorded was flowing.
 Woooohooo! — Erica Martinez

 This has been affecting my sleep.
 I have tossed and turned and talked out loud.
 I am learning about myself.
 I can see strengths and weaknesses.
 Listening is so very important.
 I just can’t wait until I feel more at ease with this. — Pati Meyer

 This was completely life-changing.
 This has made me a better with all the elementary aged children I work with.
 My relationships are entirely different. — Erica Solig